-HPV vaccines are given in a series of 3 shots.
+The HPV vaccine is given in a series of shots.
+For people ages 15-45, the HPV vaccine is 3 separate shots.
 The second shot is given 2 months after the first, and the third shot is given 4 months after the second shot.
 So, in all, it takes about 6 months to get all 3 shots.

 Who should get the HPV vaccine?

 All people ages 9 to 45 can get the HPV vaccine to protect against genital warts and/or different types of HPV that can cause cancer.
 It’s recommended that children get the vaccine at age 11 or 12, so they’re fully protected years before they become sexually active.

 But regardless of your age, talk with your nurse or doctor to find out if the HPV vaccine could benefit you.

 The HPV vaccine is one of the most effective vaccines you can get.
 Studies show that the HPV vaccine works extremely well to prevent high-risk HPV and the problems it can cause.
 If you get all recommended shots of the HPV vaccine before you have sex, it can lower your chances of getting genital warts and cancer caused by HPV by up to 99%.

 The HPV vaccine works best when you get it years before you have any sexual contact with another person.
 That’s why it’s recommended to get vaccinated at ages 11-12.
 But even if you’ve already had sex or know you’ve had HPV, it’s still a good idea to get the HPV vaccine.
 There are several strains of HPV that can cause cancer and genital warts, and the vaccine can protect you from any strains you haven’t been exposed to yet.

 Studies also show that the HPV vaccine gives long-lasting protection against HPV.
 The longer the vaccine is out, the more scientists will know about how long it works for.
 But so far the vaccines are being shown to last for many years.